Electronic Circuits - Electronic Tutorials - Electronic Hobby Projects - A Complete Electronic Resource Centre

 The Basic Opamp Tutorial

-The opamp was originally designed to carry out mathematical operations in analogue computers, such as bombsights, but was soon recognised as having many other applications.
+The opamp was originally designed to carry out mathematical operations in analogue computers, such as bombsights, but was soon recognized as having many other applications.

 The opamp usually comes in the form of an 8 pin integrated circuit, the most common one being the type 741.